-In THE GAME, a man and a woman reverse gender roles in one of the most conventional relationships in art history: artist and muse.
+In THE GAME, a man and a woman reverse gender roles in one of the most conventional relationships in art history: artist and model.
 An intimate dance, where honest dialogues meet moments of friction.

 How comfortable are we with the idea that a woman, too, can actively desire, instead of being the passive object of desire?
-Or are we uncomfortable with the idea of a man taking up the passive role?
+Or are we uncomfortable with the idea of a naked man taking up the passive role?

 In THE GAME, I challenge this stereotypical relationship together with photographer Carlos.
 Whilst exposing ourselves completely, we investigate our interaction.
 What roles do we take on and how does this influence our power dynamics?

 What if we challenge the most traditional relationship in art?

 Initially, the project started with my interest in my role as a model.
 I wanted to explore the boundaries of my body.